shellyw19-meet/y2s18-css/README.md

 ### Extra

 - Pick one element in your page and give it a class and an ID.
 Then, add three CSS rules to style that element: one with a tag selector, one with a class selector, and one with an ID selector.
 Which one gets used?
 What happens if you have only two rules?
 - Find or add two `<p>` and two `<a>` elements on your webpage and give all four of them the same class “muggle”.
-What happens if you use the selector “p.muggle” in `style.css` instead of ".muggle"?
+What happens if you use the selector “p.muggle”?
 How about “a.muggle”?
 Explain these selectors to your TA to get checked off.
 - Add a form to your website.
 You should have at least three checkboxes and one radio button.
-Add a CSS rule that makes selected checkboxes be 50px by 50px.
+Add a CSS rule that makes selected checkboxes turn blue.

 ## Lab 3

-1. Organize your page:

-- In `hello.html`, make the header a div and give it a class name of "title".
-- Put the rest of your content (paragraphs and links) in a `<div>` with a class of "content".
-- Make another `<div>` between the title and content with a class of "sidebar".
-Put some text or links in it!
-- Lastly, put the "content" and "sidebar" classes in another `<div>` with a class of "container".

-If you're confused, look at the lecture slide with the title "Lab 3: Hints".
+1. Open `lab3.html`.
+You will see plenty of `div`s in it, with a **title**, **sidebar** and some **content**, and a **container**.

-2. Open `style.css`.
-Give the sidebar a light background color of your choosing.
+2. Open `lab3.css`.
+Give the sidebar a light background color of your choosing, and make the title bar have larger letters.

-3. Make the title banner have a height of 60px, and a width of 100%.
+3. Make the title banner have a height of 60px.

-4. Give the `container` class the `position: relative` property.

-5. Give the sidebar and main content classes `position: absolute;` and `top: 0px;` Have the sidebar be positioned on the left margin of the page, and the main content be positioned 200px from the left.
+4. Position the sidebar and main content below the title, next to each other, using `position: absolute`.
+Have the main content be positioned 200px from the left.

-6. Make it so the sidebar is exactly wide enough to touch the main content, using the `width` property.
+5. Make it so the sidebar is exactly wide enough to touch the main content.

-7. Give the container a height of 1000px.
-- This is because the container has only absolutely positioned \<div\>s inside it, which means it has zero size by default.
+6. Give the container a height of 100%.
+This is because the container has only absolutely positioned `<div>`s inside it, which means it has zero size by default.

-8. Now, give the sidebar a height of 100%, to have it go all the way down the page.
+7. Now, give the sidebar a height of 100%.

-9. Lastly, use the inspector on your browser (right-click on the page, then click "Inspect Element") to remove the `position: relative;` property from the `container` class.
-Notice how the position of the sidebar and main content changes, and show this demo to the TA to get checked off.

 #### Extra:
+- Center the text in the title banner using the `position` and `transform` properties
+- Look up the `calc()` function and how it works, and explain it to a TA
 - Make the sidebar have a gradient background
-- Give the title \<div\> a box shadow

 ## Lab 4

-1. Open `hello.html` in your browser, and open the inspector.

-2. Notice the gap between your sidebar and the edge of the page.
-Using the inspector, click the `<body>` tag and look at the margin it has by default (the gray area that says `user agent stylesheet` at its top right).

-3. In `style.css`, set the margin of `body` to 0px to get rid of this.

-4. Give the sidebar padding of 10 pixels on all sides.

-5. Reload the page on your browser.
-See how the sidebar is now leaking into the main content!
-Fix this by giving all the elements on the page the `box-sizing: border-box;` property, also known as the "box model fix".
-(For a hint, go to [the lecture slides.](https://go.meet.sh/css-lecture))

-6. Give the title a solid gray border on the bottom of 1 pixel.

-7. Give the main content a border of 2 pixels on all sides (any color and style), and a margin of 5 pixels.
-Also, give it padding on the left and right of 15 pixels, and on the bottom of 10 pixels (try using the shortcuts we learned in lecture!).

-8. As before, `git add`, `git commit -m "message"`, and `git push` your code, so you have it for later.

-#### Extra:
-- What happens if you use a negative value for margins or padding?
-Test it out on the padding of the main content, and on the body.
-- Look up the `calc()` function and how it works, and explain it to a TA.
-- Get rid of the scrollbar (that is, fit the page on the screen instead of having extra room at the bottom), possibly using the `calc()` function.
+1. Open `lab3.css` again.

+2.